 My daughter bought—The Tales of Toad and Frog (She remembered it from childhood, and although we could have simply ordered it from Amazon, there was a triumphant glee in finally finding it after a fairly long search through used books.)

 The Life of Octavian Nothing, Traitor to the Nation, Volume 1: The Pox Party, M.T.
 Anderson

-I wouldn’t recommend this for readers, even advanced ones, under 13.
-The archaic 18th Century language is a challenge which could deter them from reading what they might later find to be one of the most unique reads of their lives, and the subject matter of this Revolution-era story is a bit startling.
-But the latter is what I most appreciated, because of the truths that lay in its darkness.
+This could be a tough read for anyone under 13, but I also remember as a child being told by library aids — “You’re too young to read THAT!”
+That being said, the archaic 18th Century language is a challenge and might quickly deter some from reading what will probably be one of the most unique reads of their lives; plus, the subject matter of this Revolution-era story is a bit startling.
+The latter, however, is what I most appreciated, because of the truths that lay in its darkness.